cwr10010/dotfiles/README.md

 ### Applications and fonts
 * Import settings from ~/.dotfiles/iterm2/Solarized Dark.itermcolors into iTerm2
-* Install fonts in ~/.dotfiles/fonts
+* Install fonts from ~/.dotfiles/fonts
 * Setup iTerm2 to use Powerline-Font (Currently *12 pt Meslo LG S Regular for Powerline*)

 ### Additional setup